giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 | B | Linear vertex interpolation | Zone geometry is interpolated linearly between the two end station |
 | C | Polygonal representation | Curved boundaries must be approximated by polygon discretisation |
  D | Straight element axis | CSF models a single element along a straight z-axis -curved members are not supported |
+ > CSF operates in absolute coordinates, allowing multiple straight elements to be composed in sequence - each with its own geometry and material field - to represent members of arbitrary length and varying cross-sectional evolution.
 ---

 ## Note on the Torsional Constant